Improving Undergraduate STEM Education: Education and Human Resources

 Development and Implementation Tiers for Engaged Student Learning & Institution and Community Transformation

 A well-prepared, innovative science, technology, engineering and mathematics (STEM) workforce is crucial to the Nation's health and economy.
 Indeed, recent policy actions and reports have drawn attention to the opportunities and challenges inherent in increasing the number of highly qualified STEM graduates, including STEM teachers.
 Priorities include educating students to be leaders and innovators in emerging and rapidly changing STEM fields as well as educating a scientifically literate populace.
 Both of these priorities depend on the nature and quality of the undergraduate education experience.
 In addressing these STEM challenges and priorities, the National Science Foundation invests in evidence-based and evidence-generating approaches to understanding STEM learning; to designing, testing, and studying instruction and curricular change; to wide dissemination and implementation of best practices; and to broadening participation of individuals and institutions in STEM fields.
 The goals of these investments include: increasing the number and diversity of STEM students, preparing students well to participate in science for tomorrow, and improving students' STEM learning outcomes.

 Toward these ends the program features two tracks: (1) Engaged Student Learning and (2) Institutional and Community Transformation.
-Two tiers of projects exist within each track: (i) Exploration and (ii) Design and Development.
-These tracks will entertain research studies in all areas.
-In addition, IUSE also offers support for a variety of focused innovative projects that seek to identify future opportunities and challenges facing the undergraduate STEM education enterprise.
+Two tiers of projects exist within each track: (i) Exploration and Design and (ii) Development and Implementation.

 REVISIONS AND UPDATES

 What Has Been Funded (Recent Awards Made Through This Program, with Abstracts)

 Map of Recent Awards Made Through This Program